-A suite of ten handmade papers with watermarks made from corn husk fiber and denim, artist made box, edition of ten. $800
+A suite of ten handmade papers with watermarks made from corn husk fiber and denim, artist made box.
+9 x 7 x 3 inches. edition of ten. $800

 Handmade linen paper, hand cutting, linoleum block prints, digital printing, coptic binding, artist made box, 9 x 7 x 3 inches. $800

 Accordion fold with pop-ups, printed using intaglio, collograph, relief, and inkjet, with hand coloring and hand embroidery, handmade paper endsheets and cover, from a series of works exploring the origins of fossil fuels.
 7 x 3.75 x 3 inches closed, 7 x 48 inches with variable depth full spread.
 Unique artist book. $400